ClayStan404/MTGImgDownloader/README.md

-# MtgImgDownloader
+# MTG Image Downloader
-Download MTG card image from scryfall and mtgpics(and convert it to one to one)
+Download specific MTG card image from [Scryfall](https://scryfall.com/) and [MTGPICS](https://www.mtgpics.com/)

+And convert it to a one-to-one size to meet the main image requirements of the damn Taobao.